Alaricdragon/Starlords_Temp/README.md

   * "lordFactionHasActiveConsole": if set to false, the lords faction must not be actively voting on a proposal. if set to true, the lords faction must be voting on a proposal
   * "playerFactionHasActiveConsole": if set to false, the players faction must not be actively voting on a proposal. if set to true, the players faction must be voting on a proposal
   * "lordActingInPlayerFleet": if set to false, the lord must not be in the player fleet to meet requirements. if set to true, the lord must be in the player fleet to meet requirements.
+  * "playerHasCommodity": is a jsonObject contining a set of commodityID's, each with a min and max value. player must have between the min and max value of each commoidty in there cargo bay to meet requirements.
+  * "lordsFavItem": is the lord fav item required to meet requirements. set to true for whitelist, and false for blacklist.
+To meet requirements, a lord must have a fav item of one of the 'true' fav items (if any are created in this rule), and must not have a fav item of the 'false' fav items.
   * basic is simply a "lineID": "new string";
   * advanced is more complicated. its a json object, that must include a "line" (to act as the normal lineID), but also additional json peramiters. "addons" are . the "addons" are as follows:
     * "addons" additional conditions and effects that you can have run at the moment this line is ran. most 'addons' also add a line of dialog to show what effects they had. any "option_" will only run addons after the option is selected. and "tooltip_" line cannot use "addons"